 Odinism involves the worship of Norse and Germanic gods, especially Odin, the god of war, wisdom and death.
 Odinism was the religion of the Vikings.
 The ancient oral traditions of Odinism took place during the Middle Ages and were found in the Odinist books of wisdom, the principle of which are the Eddas.

 By contrast, Christianity is a fulfillment to the Hebrew religion and that of the Patriarchs that goes back to the creation of the world.
-It draws the most perfect and beautiful picture of the Divine-the God of infinite love (1 John 4:8) and justice (Psalms 25:8-14).
-In Christianity, God not only loves His creatures but He sacrifices His Son to save them (John 3:16).
+It draws the most perfect and beautiful picture of the Divine – the God of infinite love (1 John 4:8) and justice (Psalms 25:8-14).
+In Christianity, God not only loves His creatures but He sacrificed His Son to save them (John 3:16).

 To help humanity believe in Christ, God empowered Him to do great miracles.
-Christ fulfilled OT Messianic prophecies, raised the dead, healed the sick, cast out demons, fed thousands.
+Christ fulfilled over 125 of the Old Testament Messianic prophecies, raised the dead, healed the sick, cast out demons, fed thousands.
 After He was crucified, God raised Him from the dead (Matthew 28:6).
 Jesus is the only One that conquered death (2 Timothy 1:10).
 In all these aspects, Christianity is far greater than all the other religions.

 True religion is not a ritual-based religion.
 True religion is a love relationship with the Creator.
-True religion solves the problem of sin by recognizing that only God can re-create in fallen humanity a pure nature (Ephesians 3:16).
+True religion solves the problem of sin judicially.
+And it recognizes that only God can re-create in fallen humanity a pure nature (Ephesians 3:16).

 In His service,